-Excellent ideas for performance will be conveyed in precise terminology.
-The candidate will make staging and acting/action choices on the basis of conveying the range of meanings, both explicit and implicit to the passage, in the chosen performance space for an audience.
-Communication for an audience will be the agent of staging ideas and these will reflect a sophisticated understanding of the genre, and the possibilities inherent in the application of the production and design elements to the staging concept.
-The candidate will be aware of the dramatic context and the two characters in question as fluent and malleable.
+Excellent ideas for performance will be conveyed in precise terminology; the candidate will make staging and acting/action choices on the basis of conveying the range of meanings both explicit and implicit to the passage in the chosen performance space for an audience.
+Communication for an audience will be the agent of staging ideas and these will reflect a sophisticated understanding of the genre and the possibilities inherent in the application of the production and design elements to the staging concept.
+The candidate will be aware of the dramatic context and the resonance and dramatic implications of the transaction.
 The chosen performance space will be a location where action and movement will combine with carefully directed presentational strategies to register meaning and significance to an audience.
-The aesthetics of performance will be keenly felt and the encouragement this question gives to the interplay between characters will not be neglected.
-The use of lighting and sound may be enhancements to these effects as will an appreciation of the effect of make-up and costume for the actor.
+The aesthetics of performance will be keenly felt and the encouragement this question gives to surprise, shock or a climactic sequence may be registered.
+The use of lighting and sound may be enhancements to these effects as may an appreciation of the effect of make-up and costume for the actor.
+In the context of this question some element of masking might be registered in the costume of the actor.